Barium: the essentials

 Barium is a metallic element, soft, and when pure is silvery white like lead.
 The metal oxidises very easily and it reacts with water or alcohol.
 Barium is one of the alkaline-earth metals.
 Small amounts of barium compounds are used in paints and glasses.

 Barium salts impart green colours to flames.
-The picture above shows the colour arising from adding barium chlorate (BaClO3) to a burning mixture.
-Do not attempt this reaction unless are a professionally qualified chemist and you have carried out a legally satisfactory hazard assessment.
+The picture above shows the colour arising from adding barium chlorate (BaClO3) to a burning mixture (only to be carried out by a professionally qualified chemist).

 Barium: historical information